Carlos Corberán: West Bromwich Albion

 On 25 October 2022, Corberán returned to the EFL Championship, being appointed head coach of West Bromwich Albion on a 21/2-year deal.
 He joined a team that were second from bottom after 16 games.
 His debut four days later was a 2–0 home loss to Sheffield United.
 He won ten of the next twelve league games.
 On 7 February 2023, amid speculation of a return to Leeds following the sacking of Jesse Marsch, Corberán signed a contract extension, keeping him at the club until 2027.
 His team remained in contention for the play-offs until the final day, losing 3–2 at Swansea City to finish ninth.

 Valencia

 On 24 December 2024, Corberán signed a 3-year deal to become the head coach of his hometown and boyhood club, La Liga side Valencia.
-Taking over with the club in the relegation places, he oversaw an upturn in form and led them to an eventual 12th place finish in La Liga.
+Taking over with the club in the relegation places, he oversaw an upturn in form and led them to an eventual 12th-place finish in La Liga.

-During the 2025–26 season, Valencia have endured a poor run of form under Corberán, including consecutive defeats to Oviedo, Girona, Villarreal, and heavy losses to Barcelona (6–0) and Real Madrid (4–0).
-As of November 2025, Valencia sit 16th in La Liga with two wins and six defeats from eleven matches under Corberán.
+During the first half of the 2025–26 season, Valencia endured a poor run of form under Corberán, including consecutive defeats to Oviedo, Girona, Villarreal, and heavy losses to Barcelona (6–0) and Real Madrid (4–0).
+The team improved in the second half of the season, finishing ninth.
+On 6 July 2026, Valencia extended Corberán's contract by 1 year until 2028.
+Later that year, on 13 September, the club announced that they had parted ways with Corberán.